 Another PECO card, this one from their Ottawa offices!
-Look at the the maple leaf logo.
+Note the maple leaf logo.

 It’s easy to tell what the subject matter was for the front of this postcard.
 That said, this is one of the fanciest crests I have ever seen.
 This card was made by Birn Brothers of London and printed in Germany.

-Not quite certain what the difference is between “private post card” and “post card”, but… that's okay!
-The I love the title text of this card.
+Not quite certain what the difference is between “private post card” and “post card”, but… I’m certain there is one!
+I love the title text of this card.
 There’s a certain warmth in things printed with brown ink that you don’t see when printing in black.